Erchiusx/linovel-torchbearer/README.md

 pm2 start "npm run ready"
 ```

-and when it's done you may
+and when it's down you may
 ```shell
 pm2 start "npm run start"
 ```